 Hosted by the City of London Corporation, this conference explored some of the roots problem in finance.
 Professor Avinash Persaud delivered a keynote presentation on "Sustainability: The Problem of Time" followed by a panel discussion on the relevance of the long term to finance.
 The second panel discussion contrasted democracy with markets in terms of incentives to take a long-term view.
 For more information, click here.

 Hosted by Willis, this conference explored the notion of value and finance over the long term.
-Two of the Long Finance publications "In Search Of The Eternal Coin: A Long Finance View of History" (Malcolm Cooper, 2010) and "Time To Stop Betting The House: Mortgages, Resilience and the Long Finance" (David Steven, 2010) were discussed on this occasion.
+It was held with the leaders of our inspiration, Long Now.
+Two significant Long Finance publications, "In Search Of The Eternal Coin: A Long Finance View of History" (Malcolm Cooper, 2010) and "Time To Stop Betting The House: Mortgages, Resilience and the Long Finance" (David Steven, 2010) were presented.
+A particular highlight was 350 people singing along with Brian Eno in support of financial services reform.
 For more information, click here.

 Held at the Museum of London, this conference explored the range of products, services and indices available with respect to finance and climate change.
 Nick Robins from HSBC delivered a keynote speech on "Innovation in Climate Change Financial Products and Services".
 For more information, click here.